 GSUSA also introduced official age-appropriate awards for Girl Scout Brownies, Juniors, Cadettes, and Seniors, including the Cookie Activity pin, which was awarded for participating in the cookie sale.

-What’s next?
 In 2022, Girl Scouts across the country will begin selling a new Girl Scout Cookie.
 Adventurefuls™, brownie-inspired cookies topped with caramel flavored crème and a hint of sea salt will take the joys of buying and eating Girl Scout Cookies to a whole new level.
-This is the first time that both cookie bakers will introduce the same cookie under a single name.